Operation (mathematics): Definition

 An n-ary operation ω on a set X is a function ω: X^{n} → X. The set X^{n} is called the domain of the operation, the output set is called the codomain of the operation, and the fixed non-negative integer n (the number of operands) is called the arity of the operation.
 Thus a unary operation has arity one, and a binary operation has arity two.
 An operation of arity zero, called a nullary operation, is simply an element of the codomain Y. An n-ary operation can also be viewed as an (n + 1)-ary relation that is total on its n input domains and unique on its output domain.

-An n-ary partial operation ω from X^{n} to X is a partial function ω: X^{n} → X. An n-ary partial operation can also be viewed as an (n + 1)-ary relation that is unique on its output domain.
+An n-ary partial operation ω from X^{n} to X is a partial mapping ω: X^{n} → X. An n-ary partial operation can also be viewed as an (n + 1)-ary relation that is unique on its output domain.

 The above describes what is usually called a finitary operation, referring to the finite number of operands (the value n).
 There are obvious extensions where the arity is taken to be an infinite ordinal or cardinal, or even an arbitrary set indexing the operands.

 Often, the use of the term operation implies that the domain of the function includes a power of the codomain (i.e. the Cartesian product of one or more copies of the codomain), although this is by no means universal, as in the case of dot product, where vectors are multiplied and result in a scalar.
 An n-ary operation ω: X^{n} → X is called an internal operation.
 An n-ary operation ω: X^{i} × S × X^{n − i − 1} → X where 0 ≤ i < n is called an external operation by the scalar set or operator set S. In particular for a binary operation, ω: S × X → X is called a left-external operation by S, and ω: X × S → X is called a right-external operation by S. An example of an internal operation is vector addition, where two vectors are added and result in a vector.
 An example of an external operation is scalar multiplication, where a vector is multiplied by a scalar and result in a vector.

 An n-ary multifunction or multioperation ω is a mapping from a Cartesian power of a set into the set of subsets of that set, formally $\omega : X^n \rightarrow \mathcal{P}(X)$.